 The Ph.D. program curriculum includes core content in three core areas of study: knowledge development in nursing, substantive nursing content, and research methods.
 The knowledge development component includes courses in philosophy of science, epistemology of nursing, and strategies for developing nursing knowledge.
 Substantive nursing content is acquired through the study of nursing processes and outcomes, ethics, policy and cognate courses in the student's area of focus.
 The research component of the curriculum includes qualitative and quantitative research methods, statistics, research practica, and dissertation advisement.
 Experiential research activities also contribute significantly to students' research development.
 Relevant cognate courses are required to develop knowledge and expertise in the student's chosen area of focus in addition to the core areas of study.
 Consistent with AACN recommendations for research-intensive doctoral programs in nursing, most Ph.D. students at CSON pursue full-time study.
 However, part-time study is possible for well-qualified individuals.
-Interested students should contact the Associate Dean of Graduate Programs to discuss plans of study and funding opportunities for part-time Ph.D. students.
+Interested students should contact the Associate Dean of Student Services and Ph.D. program director to discuss plans of study and funding opportunities for part-time Ph.D. students.

 Forty-seven (47) credits are the minimum for meeting the Ph.D. degree requirements for post-MS students.
-The student's background, focus, and research interests may require additional coursework, training and credits beyond the 46 credit minimum.
-For post-BSN students who enter through the MS/Ph.D. program, the total number of credits required and plan of study are different.
+The student's background, focus, and research interests may require additional coursework, training and credits beyond the 47 credit minimum.